 Cold weather payments are made to help people keep warm during extended cold spells of weather between 1 November and 31 March each year.

-Council Tax is a benefit that helps people on a low income to pay the Council Tax on the property where they live in or own.
+Council Tax Support is a benefit that helps people on a low income to pay the Council Tax on the property where they live in or own.